Residence permit for foster child

 Apply for a different residence permit

 Has your foster child had a residence permit for 1 year for residence as a family member or relative?
-Then you can change their residence permit to the residence permit on independent humanitarian non-temporary grounds
+Then you can change their residence permit to the residence permit on humanitarian non-temporary grounds

 Permanent residence permit